ZackaryW/eagle-custom-fields/README.md

 After installing the plugin, you can create a new window by clicking on the plugin icon in the Eagle toolbar.

-You can based this plugin to create more complex plugins.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/) ogdesign.inc